AleZob/CBLAutonomousSystemTwinnings/docs/Technical-Reflection.md

 with errors that went unsolved for such a long time that it was irresponsible to keep trying to use Docker over the VM.
 Asking tutors for help did not help.
 So, in week 3, we made a decision to switch to VM instead.
-This lead to significant loss of pace was felt through the course as we had 4 more lab sessions to implement our PoC.
+This lead to significant loss of pace that was felt through the course as we had 4 more lab sessions to implement our PoC.

 The VM itself proved incredibly unstable and slow, with half of the team getting